uniphil/nix-for-devs/README.md

 but it is a goal to run npm projects without having to install any OS dependencies (including nodejs itself!).
 `nix-ops` and other super-cool nix tech are completely out of scope.

-Every solution should Work Today (TM).
+Every solution should work today.
 If something is broken, [open an issue!](https://github.com/uniphil/nix-for-devs/issues/new).
 If there is a better solution that will be supported by nix soon, we wait until it's released before mentioning it here (but don't hesitate to open a tracking issue!).